sapio-lang/sapio/docs/MODERNIZATION.md

   `SIGHASH_ALL`; its covenant restriction is structural and does not depend on authenticating a requester.
 The [service limits](DEVELOPMENT.md#emulator-service-limits) bound I/O waiting and admitted connections, without establishing a hard CPU limit or proving a public deployment's availability.
+The separate program service evaluates an exact instance over signed transaction fields before signing its selected input/path.
+Its registered evaluators remain trusted code and must bound their own computation; request deadlines do not provide an evaluator sandbox.

 Acceptance: malformed inputs fail with attributable errors; adversarial guest execution traps at the documented bounds; the hash, script, signing and finalization